Public Records & Services in Fremont

 Jail & Inmate Records

-White Cloud houses the Newaygo County Jail, which serves as the primary lockup for anyone arrested in Newaygo County.
-The booking process follows standard protocols—photographing, fingerprinting, and documenting personal details of arrestees.
+White Cloud houses the Newaygo County Jail, which is the primary lockup for anyone arrested in Newaygo County.
+The booking process follows standard protocols, photographing, fingerprinting, and documenting personal details of arrestees.
 Families and attorneys can locate detainees through the Sheriff's Office inmate lookup system.
 Visitation operates on scheduled times, and visitors must bring proper identification.
 Bond and bail procedures follow Michigan state guidelines, allowing eligible inmates to secure release while awaiting trial.

 Arrest Records